phiguera/CharAnalysis/index.md

-*CharAnalysis* takes a raw sediment-charcoal record and guides the user through five analytical steps: interpolating the record to equal time intervals, smoothing to estimate background charcoal accumulation, isolating the high-frequency peak component, applying a threshold to identify fire events, and screening peaks using a minimum-count criterion.
+*CharAnalysis* takes a raw sediment-charcoal record and guides the user through five analytical steps: interpolating the record to equal time intervals, smoothing to estimate background charcoal accumulation, isolating the high-frequency peak component, applying a threshold to identify peaks that are interpreted as fire events, and screening peaks using a minimum-count criterion.
 At each step the analyst makes explicit parameter choices, informed by diagnostic output from the program.

-The figures below illustrate typical program output for the Code Lake record from the south-central Brooks Range, Alaska (Higuera et al. 2009).
+The figures below illustrate the first two (of up to 10) output figures, using the Code Lake record from the south-central Brooks Range, Alaska (Higuera et al. 2009).

 <img src="images/fig04_sensitivity_sni.png" alt="CharAnalysis output: sensitivity to alternative thresholds" width="75%" style="display: block; margin: auto;">